‘Something out of the Lorax’: Homeowner allegedly cut 100 trees on national trail to improve lake view

 They believe most of the trees will die, and the ones that did not will take years to grow back.

-“A lot of damage and a lot of righteousness thinking you can do all of this, that you have the power when it isn’t even your land,” said Sanders.
+“A lot of damage and a lot of righteousness thinking you can do all of this, that you have the power when it isn’t even your land,” Sanders said.

 Central Arkansas Water said they will clean up the damage once the Pulaski County Sheriff’s Office has finished its investigation.

 Investigators said the man accused of cutting down the trees could face charges of criminal mischief in the first degree.
-He has not answered a KARK request for comment.
+He has not answered request for comment from NewsNation affiliate KARK.